jhmcaleely/organiser-ii/README.md

 # organiser-ii

-Software for the Psion Organiser II LZ &amp; LZ64
+In the 1990's I wrote and distributed software for the Psion Organiser II computer.
+Here are two programs I have recently rediscovered the source for.